department-of-veterans-affairs/va.gov-team/products/public-websites/home-page/research/2022-09-redesign-usability-round2/research-findings.md

 # Hypotheses and Conclusions

 1. The revised home page design will result in improved task success rates as compared to the previous round of usability testing, especially the 4 tasks that had the lowest success rates in the previous round.
-     1. MOSTLY TRUE: Success rates for all tasks improved, though some not by much, except for "Message your doctor", which was worse.
+     1. MOSTLY TRUE: Success rates for all tasks improved, though some not by much, except for *Message your doctor*, which was worse.
      2. *Find mental health counselor/therapist* (100% this round *vs.* 90% previous round)
      3. *File for disability increase* (100% this round *vs.* 50% previous round)
      4. *Check current disability compensation rates* (88% this round *vs.* 60% previous round)